xgvargas/js-css-min-django/README.md

 Minifier
 --------

-This script uses some online api provided by [@andychilton] for all minify action:
+This script uses some great online api provided by [@andychilton] for all minify action:
 + http://javascript-minifier.com
 + http://cssminifier.com
 + http://pngcrush.com